 Determine the damage type.

-Apply the target’s immunities, weaknesses, and resistances to the damage.
+Apply the target’s immunities, weaknesses, and resistances.

 Your weapon, unarmed attack, spell or supernatural ability determines what type of dice you roll for damage, and how many.
 For instance, if you’re using a normal light pistol, you’ll roll 2d4.
 If you’re casting a 3rd-level fireball spell, you’ll roll 6d6.
-Sometimes, especially in the case of weapons, you’ll apply modifiers, bonuses, and penalties to the damage.

-When you use melee weapons, unarmed attacks, and thrown ranged weapons, the most common modifier you’ll add to damage is your Strength ability modifier.
+When you use melee weapons, unarmed attacks, and thrown ranged weapons, the most common modifier you’ll add to damage is your Brawn modifier.
+You typically do not add an ability modifier to spell damage, firearms, or explosives.

 Use the formulas below.